Innovation in Behavioral Health (IBH) Model

 On January 18, 2024, the Centers for Medicare & Medicaid Services (CMS) announced the Innovation in Behavioral Health (IBH) Model.

-IBH is focused on improving quality of care and behavioral and physical health outcomes for Medicaid and Medicare populations with moderate to severe mental health conditions and substance use disorder (SUD).
-Medicare and Medicaid populations experience disproportionately high rates of mental health conditions and/or substance use disorders (SUD), and as a result are more likely to experience poor health outcomes and experiences, like frequent visits to the emergency department and hospitalizations, or premature death.
+Medicaid and Medicare populations experience disproportionately high rates of mental health conditions or SUDs, or both.
+As a result, they are more likely to experience poor health outcomes such as frequent visits to the emergency department and hospitalizations, or premature death.

 Model Overview

-The practice participants will conduct an initial screening and assessment, offer treatment or referrals to other care specialists and community-based resources, and monitor ongoing behavioral and physical health conditions and HRSNs.
-In this value-based care approach, the practice participants will be compensated based on the quality of care provided and improved patient outcomes.
+The Practice Participants will conduct an initial screening and assessment, offer treatment or referrals to other care specialists and community-based resources, and monitor ongoing behavioral and physical health conditions, and HRSNs.
+In this value-based care approach, the Practice Participants will be compensated based on the quality of care provided and improved patient outcomes.

 Highlights